PaloAltoNetworks/prisma-cloud-docs/api/descriptions/authenticate/post.md

 By default, access tokens are valid for 30 minutes.
 You can set the validity period in Console under **Manage > Authentication > Logon**.

+**Note:** The username and password values are case-sensitive.

 ### cURL Request

-The following cURL command retrieves a token for user `admin` with password `password`.
+Refer to the following example cURL command:

 ```bash
 $ curl -k \